leobudima/elogii-blog/content/the-delivery-management-software-market-how-to-choose-the-solution-that-works-for-your-delivery-in-2020.md

 At least, that’s how we see the landscape, and how we developed our software.
 So, everyone can use it!

-Unlike a lot of other solutions, eLogii can handle any delivery operation regardless of the size of the fleet, the number of pickups and/or deliveries you run each day, or the complexity and constraints of your delivery operation itself.
+Unlike a lot of other solutions, eLogii can handle any delivery operation regardless of the size of the fleet, the number of pickups and/or deliveries you run each day or the complexity and constraints of your delivery operation itself.

 eLogii isn’t built with a specific industry in mind, either.
 It can comfortably handle food or [**retail deliveries**](https://elogii.com/industries/non-food-retail), as it can [**healthcare**](https://elogii.com/industries/pharmaceutical-healthcare) and construction, or even field service operations and third-party logistics.